vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Throwing up in the air, 287, 322.

 Throwing water over an object, 287, 889.
 Thrush, transfer of jaundice to a, 386.
-Thugs, patronized by Durgă, 150, n.
+Thugs, patronized by Durgā, 150, n.
 1. Thumb, peculiar use of, 111, n.
 1.

 670